D76X/ShareTheGospel/README.md

 [SWA CLI Local Authentication](https://azure.github.io/static-web-apps-cli/docs/cli/local-auth/)

-Local Authentication is available locally through the SWA emulator exclusively on the endpoints below:
+Local Authentication is available locally through the SWA emulator exclusively on the fixed endpoints below:

 http://localhost:4280/.auth/login/<PROVIDER_NAME>
 http://localhost:4280/.auth/login/aad
 http://localhost:4280/.auth/login/github

-Once you authenticate at one of these endpoints its is possible to retrive the details for the locally authenticated users at the endpoint below:
+Once you authenticate at one of these endpoints its is possible to retrieve the details for the locally authenticated users at the endpoint below:

 http://localhost:4280/.auth/me